 According to Hawaii Instructions for Form N-11, “every individual doing business in Hawaii during the taxable year must file a return, whether or not the individual derives any taxable income from that business.”

-Every individual receiving more than the allowed amounts of gross income subject to taxation under Hawaii Income Tax Law, including amounts received as salaries and wages for services rendered by an employee to an employer, must file a return.
+Every individual receiving more than the allowed amounts of gross income listed below, must file a Hawaii state return.

 For Individuals Under Age 65

 - Married Filing Separately, $3,344

 - Single, $4,488

 - Qualifying Widow(er) with a dependent child, $6,688

 - Married Filing Jointly, one is age 65 or older, $7,832

 - Married Filing Jointly, both are age 65 or older, $8,976

 Note: these amounts will be higher for people who are deaf, blind, or totally disabled.
 However, the person must have completed and filed a certification with the Department of Taxation for their disability before filing their Hawaii state return.